 Athlete Photo Gallery

-Granite stater Chas Guldemond moved to Lake Tahoe in 2005 to seriously pursue professional snowboarding.
-“After a lot of hitchhiking to the mountain, training everyday and living off of PBJ’s and eggs” he took second at the 2006 U.S. Open.
+New Hampshire native Chas Guldemond moved to Lake Tahoe in 2005 to seriously pursue professional snowboarding.
+“After a lot of hitchhiking to the mountain, training everyday and living off of PBJs and eggs” he took second at the 2006 US Open.
 After that, it all fell into place.
-He sealed his spot as one of slopestyle's biggest names with wins at elite contests around the world including the US Open, Arctic Challenge, X Games, U.S. Grand Prix and the Winter Dew Tour.
+He has officially sealed his spot as one of slopestyle's biggest names with wins at elite contests around the world including the US Open, Arctic Challenge, X Games, U.S. Grand Prix and the Winter Dew Tour.
 Guldemond was also a member of the of the inagural U.S. Snowboarding Olympic slopestyle team that traveled to Sochi in 2014.